From Licenses to Leverage: Running M365 as a Platform for Financial Institutions

 Here is the frightening reality: You can buy the most expensive lock on the market, but if you don't turn the deadbolt, the door is still open.

-Many businesses purchase Microsoft 365 licenses that include incredible security features...and then never turn them on.
-They rely on "security by obscurity," hoping hackers won't notice them.
+Many businesses purchase Microsoft 365 licenses that include incredible security features and then never turn them on.
+They rely on "security by obscurity," hoping attackers won't notice them.

 Managed M365 security services are about hardening the tenant.
 This involves:

 • Multi-Factor Authentication (MFA): This is non-negotiable.
-It stops 99.9% of identity attacks.
+According to Microsoft, MFA stops the overwhelming majority of identity-based attacks.

-• Data Loss Prevention (DLP): Configuring the platform to automatically detect sensitive data (like credit card numbers) and prevent them from being emailed outside the company.
+• Data Loss Prevention (DLP): Configuring the platform through Microsoft Purview to automatically detect sensitive data (like credit card numbers, SSNs, customer NPI) and prevent it from being emailed outside the company.

 The Migration Minefield

 Moving to a platform model often requires a migration.
-You might be moving from an on-premise server or from a different cloud provider (like Google Workspace).
+You might be moving from an on-premises server or from a different cloud provider (like Google Workspace).

 The biggest mistake we see is the "Lift and Shift."
 This is when a company takes their messy, disorganized file server structure and dumps it directly into SharePoint.